 There’s usually a trade-off between cost and weight – high fill power bags will be lighter and more packable.

 One disadvantage of down is that it can lose a lot of its warmth when it gets wet.

-If most of your camping is done in cold, rainy climates then a synthetic bag may a better option for you.
+If most of your camping is in cold, rainy climates, a synthetic bag may be better.